rifqifarhansyah/TarjansAlgorithm/README.md

     - axios: Digunakan untuk melakukan permintaan HTTP dari sisi klien.
     - @mui/material: Digunakan untuk melakukan styling pada kode frontend.

-> Note: The version of the libraries above is the version that we used in this project.
-You can use the latest version of the libraries.
+> Note:  You can use the latest version of the libraries.

 <a name="setup"></a>